The flowers of Crassula muscosa var. muscosa are tiny. They grow stalkless or nearly so on the upper parts of the stems.

 The five stamens are about as tall as the petals, presenting their anthers above the stigma in the centre.
 The flowers may smell like something out of the Stapelia genus; not sweet at all.

 Flowering is usually associated with spring and summer.
-This plant was photographed late in winter, while some flowering throughout autumn is also recorded (iSpot).
+This plant was photographed late in winter, while some flowering throughout autumn is also known (iSpot).